Conversational AI for customer service: Benefits and tips

 Understand the ins and outs of your customers

 You can’t expect your conversational AI solution to know your customers if you don’t know them.
-You and your team are responsible for training your conversational AI solution, and that starts with a thorough understanding of your customers.
+Training your AI starts with a thorough understanding of your customers — their common needs, preferred language, and typical pain points.

-Look back at your previous customer interactions, conduct surveys, and collect feedback to uncover common customer needs and preferences.
-That’s information you can use to build prompts and use cases for your AI platform.
+Build your training foundation: Look back at previous customer interactions, conduct surveys, and collect feedback to uncover patterns.
+Use this information to build prompts and use cases for your AI platform.

 Prioritize the customer experience

-63% of customers say they’re frustrated with self-service options that use AI and similar technologies.
-But that’s not evidence that you should skip AI altogether — it’s evidence that you need to be thoughtful and intentional about how it fits into your overall customer journey.
+63% of customers say they’re frustrated with self-service options that use AI.
+That’s not evidence to skip AI altogether — it’s evidence you need to be thoughtful about how it fits into your customer journey.

 Know (and stick to) privacy and security regulations